hat-open/hat-gateway/docs/gateway.rst

 When device is successfully destroyed, engine will try to register new `running` event with payload ``false``.
 Once engine is destroyed, all devices are also destroyed.

-Prior to new device instance initialization, responsibility of engine is to create interface for event server communication appropriate for associated device.
-This interface provides event filtering (based on event type) specific for associated device.

 Device